 - looks, to any reasonable person, like a motor vehicle

 - is capable of being returned to the road.

 The vehicle (including the engine) does not have to be in working order.

-If you deal in incomplete vehicles and parts, you may not need a motor car trader's licence, but may need to register as a second-hand dealer.
+If you deal in incomplete vehicles and parts, you may not need a motor car trader's licence, but from 1 September 2018, you must be registered as a second-hand dealer.

 If you are an auto wrecker or recycler and unsure if you need a licence, the Business Licensing Authority can give you guidance.
 You may also decide to seek independent legal advice.